Personal data protection – privacy statement

 - The Research Personnel Register: name, information about the individual’s position (title, position code and percentage of full-time equivalent), institutional affiliation (institution/faculty/department/institute), subject area, degree, discipline, year and place of university degree, doctoral degree and the year of defence of doctoral dissertation.
 The data are collected each year from universities, university colleges, research institutions and hospitals.

 - The Doctoral Degree Register: name, gender, age, nationality, education (university or equivalent), educational institution, year of degree conferral, type of degree (title), year/month of dissertation defence, degree-conferring entity (institution/department), subject area for the degree.
-These data are collected twice a year from degree-conferring institutions and from the Research Council’s case handling system, which provides an overview of the fellowship positions funded by the Research Council.
+These data are collected twice a year from doctoral degree-conferring institutions and from the Research Council’s case management system, which provides an overview of the fellowship positions funded by the Research Council.

 All past and present employees have a personnel folder in our archives.
 This includes job applications and other documents.